kumarsumit1/AWSTerraform/terrafrom.md

 #### MULTIPLE VALUE FILES

-We can create a specified `*.tvars` file and load for example with `terraform plan`, this is very useful to settings variables for different environments.
+We can create a specified `*.tfvars` file and load for example with `terraform plan`, this is very useful to settings variables for different environments.

 ```
 terraform plan -var-file=prod.tfvars